Raubkatz/DNA_sequencing/README.md

    Execute `02_cluster_recordings.py` to cluster motifs based on sequence similarity and positional proximity.

 4. **Plot the different Clusters**:
-   Execute `03_cluster_recordings.py` to cluster motifs based on sequence similarity and positional proximity.
+   Execute `03_cluster_recordings.py` to plot the largest clusters found among all recordings.

 ## Results